gihanmarasingha/mth1001_sphinx/prop_logic_theory.rst

   - The result follows by conjunction introduction on :math:`h_4` and :math:`h_6`.

 The same proof can be represented in Lean.
+In the last line below (just to show that we can), we we the anonymous constructor notation to express conjunction introduction.

 .. code-block:: lean